 Set your priorities clearly

-What is the foremost important thing in your life?
-What is the second most significant thing in your life?
+What is your priority in life?
+What is the second most important thing in your life?
 The third thing that’s most significant in your life?
 When you’re clear on what has to be prioritized first, then it’s less stressful to form choices and decisions that support your priorities as you honor your values, heart, and spirit.
 Making a physical list does no harm, and you might go to bed every night stress-free because of that.

 Get your zzzzz…